antonionardella/mailpit-website/content/docs/configuration/pop3.md

 ## Notes about the POP3 server

-1. Messages deleted via POP3 by the client are deleted from the Mailpit server too.
+1. Messages deleted via POP3 by the client are deleted from the Mailpit server too, unless the `--no-delete` flag is set
 2. Downloading messages will *not* mark those messages as read in Mailpit.
 3. For performance reasons, only the latest 100 messages are available via POP3.
 If this is a problem for you and you have a valid reason for accessing more, then please [open an issue](https://github.com/axllent/mailpit/issues) on Github to discuss this further.
 4. The POP3 server will run either unencrypted *or* using SSL/TLS encryption, but not both.